-The AD626 is a low cost, true single supply differential amplifier designed for amplifying and low-pass filtering small differential voltages from sources having a large common-mode voltage.
+The AD626 is a low cost, true single-supply differential amplifier designed for amplifying and low-pass filtering small differential voltages from sources having a large common-mode voltage.

-The AD626 can operate from either a single supply of +2.4 V to +10 V, or dual supplies of $\pm 1.2$ V to $\pm 6$ V. The input commonmode range of this amplifier is equal to 6 (+VS - 1 V) which provides a +24 V CMR while operating from a +5 V supply.
-Furthermore, the AD626 features a CMR of 90 dB typ.
+The AD626 can operate from either a single supply of ± 2.4 V to ± 10 V, or dual supplies of ± 1.2 V to ± 6 V. The input common-mode

+Figure 1.
 Common-Mode Rejection vs. Frequency

-REV. C
+REV. D

 Information furnished by Analog Devices is believed to be accurate and reliable.
-However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties which may result from its use.
+However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 No license is granted by implication or otherwise under any patent or patent rights of Analog Devices.
+Trademarks and registered trademarks are the property of their respective companies.

-Low Cost, Single Supply Differential Amplifier
+Low Cost, Single-Supply Differential Amplifier